Originally published: Apr 28, 2009

 This site uses a nice blend of free social tagging and control to ensure good user experience; when you type in a tag to add to a product review, type-ahead verifies existing tags and prompts you to select one from the existing list of matches to maximize consistency.

 Ultimately, navigation and search is one of the main interactions users have with your site, so getting it right is not just a matter of good design, it impacts the bottom line.
 Faceted search is a very popular and powerful solution when done well; it allows users to deconstruct a large set of results into bite-size pieces and navigate based on what’s important to them.
 But faceted search by itself is not necessarily going to make your users lives easier.
 You need to understand your users’ mental models (how they seek information), test your assumptions about how they will interpret your terms and categories and spend time refining your approach.

 Faceted search can just add more complexity and frustrate your users if not considered from the user perspective and carefully thought through with sound usability principles in mind.
 Faceted search is raising the bar in terms of findability and how well you execute will determine whether your site meets the new standard.

 Looking for ways to improve how your business is managing your critical information assets?
 UIE has asked Stephanie Lemieux and Seth Earley's to do our first UIE Virtual Seminar on this critical topic - New Ways to Think About Taxonomy: The Role of Taxonomies in Your Organization.
-Space is limited so be sure to sign up for the May 7 soon.

 Have you implemented faceted navigation in your web site?
 What challenges did you run into?
 Share your experiences at the UIE Brain Sparks blog at Brain Sparks Blog.